Suez Canal: Suez Crisis

 Smoke rises from oil tanks beside the Suez Canal hit during the initial Anglo-French assault on Port Said, 5 November 1956.

-In 1951 Egypt repudiated the 1936 treaty with Great Britain.
-In October 1954 the UK tentatively agreed to remove its troops from the Canal Zone.
+In 1951, Egypt repudiated the 1936 treaty with United Kingdom.
+In October 1954, the United Kingdom tentatively agreed to remove its troops from the Canal Zone.
 Because of Egyptian overtures towards the Soviet Union, both the United Kingdom and the United States withdrew their pledge to financially support construction of the Aswan Dam.
 Egyptian President Gamal Abdel Nasser responded by nationalising the canal on 26 July 1956 and transferring it to the Suez Canal Authority, intending to finance the dam project using revenue from the canal.
-On the same day that the canal was nationalised Nasser also closed the Straits of Tiran to all Israeli ships.
-This led to the Suez Crisis in which the UK, France, and Israel invaded Egypt.
+On the same day that the canal was nationalised, Nasser also closed the Straits of Tiran to all Israeli ships.
+This led to the Suez Crisis in which the UK, France, and Israel invaded Egypt's Sinai.
 According to the pre-agreed war plans under the Protocol of Sèvres, Israel invaded the Sinai Peninsula on 29 October, forcing Egypt to engage them militarily, and allowing the Anglo-French partnership to declare the resultant fighting a threat to stability in the Middle East and enter the war – officially to separate the two forces but in reality to regain the Canal and bring down the Nasser government.

 To save the British from what he thought was a disastrous action and to stop the war from a possible escalation, Canadian Secretary of State for External Affairs Lester B. Pearson proposed the creation of the first United Nations peacekeeping force to ensure access to the canal for all and an Israeli withdrawal from the Sinai Peninsula.
-On 4 November 1956, a majority at the United Nations voted for Pearson's peacekeeping resolution, which mandated the UN peacekeepers to stay in Sinai unless both Egypt and Israel agreed to their withdrawal.
+In 4 November 1956, a majority at the United Nations voted for Pearson's peacekeeping resolution, which mandated the UN peacekeepers to stay in Sinai unless both Egypt and Israel agreed to their withdrawal.
 The United States backed this proposal by putting pressure on the British government through the selling of sterling, which would cause it to depreciate.
-Britain then called a ceasefire, and later agreed to withdraw its troops by the end of the year.
+The UK then called a ceasefire, and later agreed to withdraw its troops by the end of the year.
 Pearson was later awarded the Nobel Peace Prize.
-As a result of damage and ships sunk under orders from Nasser the canal was closed from November 1956 to April 1957, when it was cleared with UN assistance.
+As a result of damage and ships sunk under orders from Nasser, the canal was closed from November 1956 to April 1957, when it was cleared with UN assistance.
 A UN force (UNEF) was established to maintain the free navigability of the canal, and peace in the Sinai Peninsula.